y-x-c/homebridge-switchbot-ble/README.md

 **Optional Settings**
 * `scanDuration` - Scan timeout.
 BLE Central must first scan the advertising.
 Default is `1000`(unit: ms).
 Longer time to ensure device discovery but slower response.
+* `positionInverted` - Invert the position of curtain.
+Set to `true` in case "open" & "close" need to be swapped.

 ## Release-Note
 * v1.1.0 (2020-10-29)